 The problems noted above are rooted in a lack of accountability.
 In each case, a mistake was made, which is hard to admit.
 However, no matter how evolved the demand planning system, without acknowledging these kinds of errors, they will simply be repeated.
 This is why so many organizations seem to struggle with effective demand planning.

 Any implementation of a new planning system, or an improvement to existing systems, must begin with both an evaluation and acceptance of previous mistakes.
 Only by accepting that the organization itself, rather than the system, caused the problem, will effective demand planning systems be implemented successfully.

 Demand Planning: A Practical Approach

 Understanding the basic concept of meeting demand is one thing: the practical implementation is something else.
 While demand planning as a concept has been recognized for years, the idea is often greeted with apprehension and even despair, often from a vague, and incorrect, idea of what it actually entails.

-For many organizations, decades of technology refinement and process improvement have failed to eradicate demand management problems.
+For many organizations, decades of technical refinement and process improvement have failed to eradicate demand management problems.
 The reality is, poorly implemented demand planning results in a substantial performance-to-satisfaction gap.
 This helps to explain the apprehension often observed when discussing it.

 Supply chains have become increasingly complex since the early days of EDI.
 Today’s teams are faced with a much harder job than those at the inception of the idea.
 Part of the problem of demand planning today stems from this: while most companies recognize that the supply chain system is complex, they fail to fully understand the complexity itself.
 The modern supply chain includes a number of trade-offs, including growth, cycles, costs, and complexity.

 Each unique supply chain must balance these pieces for the desired outcome.
 The biggest hurdle to successful demand management is simply failing to understand the effect of the trade-offs between factors within the supply chain.
 The practical implementation of successful demand planning requires teams to deal with mistakes so they do not repeat them.